Find Outdoor Winter Safety Tips for Kids in the Albany Area

 Although many of us look forward to winter, it's easy to forget about some of the hazards created by the season.
 To help your kids stay safe, make sure they are aware of these top 10 outdoor winter safety tips:

-- Do not get close to snowplows and snow blowers
+- Do not get close to snow plows and snow blowers.

-- Be cautious if you have to cross a road; slippery roads can make it difficult for vehicles to stop or slow down
+- Be cautious if you have to cross a road; slippery roads can make it difficult for vehicles to stop or slow down.

-- Do not climb on snow banks near roads
+- Do not climb on snow banks near roads.

-- Do not throw snowballs at people or cars; throw them at trees and snowbanks instead
+- Do not throw snowballs at people or cars; throw them at trees and snowbanks instead.

-- Only build a snow fort or tunnel if there is an adult watching; both can be very dangerous
+- Only build a snow fort or tunnel if there is an adult watching; both can be very dangerous.

-- Never put a metal object in your mouth when temperatures are cold
+- Never put a metal object in your mouth when temperatures are cold.

-- Do not eat snow off the ground
+- Do not eat snow off the ground.

-- Do not stand under roofs with dangling icicles and heavy snow
+- Do not stand under roofs with dangling icicles and heavy snow.

-- Wear sunscreen to protect your skin
+- Wear sunscreen to protect your skin.

-Safety Tips For Skiing and Snowboarding
+Safety Tips for Downhill Skiing and Snowboarding

 The Capital Region is full of great skiing and snowboarding opportunities for kids.
-To the south, you'll find Hunter Mountain and Windham Mountain, and to the north, there is Maple Ski Ridge, West Mountain, and Gore Mountain all the way in North Creek.
+To the south, you'll find Hunter Mountain and Windham Mountain, and to the north, there is Maple Ski Ridge, West Mountain, and Gore Mountain all the way up in North Creek.
 While some are farther away than others, they're definitely worth a family road trip.

 All of these local ski resorts feature trails for beginners and experienced skiers and snowboarders, and if you don't own the proper gear, most of them offer rentals too.
 If your kids are just starting out, then you'll want them to feel safe and confident on the trails.
 Here are some tips for downhill skiing and snowboarding for kids:

-- Wear a ski helmet, wrist guards, goggles, and proper winter clothing
+- Wear a ski helmet, wrist guards, goggles, and proper winter clothing.

-- Remember to watch out for other people and obstacles on the slopes
+- Remember to watch out for other people and obstacles on the slopes.

-- If you're afraid of going too fast, practice on a beginner trail
+- If you're afraid of going too fast, practice on a beginner trail.

-- Don't stray from the marked ski area and trails
+- Don't stray from the marked ski area and trails.

-- A parent should supervise young children
+- A parent should supervise young children.

-Safety Tips For Ice Skating
+Safety Tips for Ice Skating

 Although you have quite a few indoor and outdoor ice skating rinks to choose from in the Capital Region, the most popular one in Albany is the Empire Skate Plaza.
 This outdoor rink is perfect for families looking to go ice skating together in winter.